gjstos/script_setup_linux/README.md

    ### :warning: Attention :warning:

-   There will be the need for interaction with the terminal when the script is installing Android Studio and updating the Graphical Drivers.
+   There will be the need for interaction with the terminal when the script is installing  the Graphical Drivers.